 Contributions, including unconditional promises to give, are recorded in the period received as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
 Non-cash contributions are recorded at their estimated fair value as of the date of grant.
-Contributions of long-lived assets without explicit donor-imposed restrictions concerning their use are recorded as an increase to unrestricted net assets.
-Restrictions, which require that contributions be used to acquire long-lived assets, are considered to be met and the net assets reclassified as unrestricted, when the asset is purchased and placed in service.
+Contributions of long-lived assets are considered to be met and the net assets reclassified as unrestricted, when the asset is purchased and placed in service.
 Contributions with donor-imposed restrictions, whose restrictions are met in the year of grant, are recorded as an increase to unrestricted net assets.

 Unconditional promises to give, receivable more than one year from the date of grant, are discounted to their net present value using a discount rate commensurate with the related risks involved.
-Amortization of any discount on long-term promises to give is recorded as additional contribution revenue.
-Allowances for uncollectible unconditional promises to give are recorded based on management's evaluation of the current portfolio of promises to give and the likelihood that the Federation might not collect all of the unconditional promises.
+Amortization of any discount on long-term promises to give are recorded based on management's evaluation of the current portfolio of promises to give and the likelihood that the Federation might not collect all of the unconditional promises.
 Currently, management does not consider any allowance to be necessary.

 The Federation has adopted SFAS No. 116, Accounting for Contributions Received and Contributions Made.
 Under SFAS No. 116, donated services are required to be recorded at their fair value in the financial statements if they create or enhance a non-financial asset or they require specialized skills, are provided by entities or persons possessing those skills, and would be purchased if they were not donated.
-The Federation has received many hours of contributed services from unpaid volunteers throughout the community.
+The Federation had received many hours of contributed services from unpaid volunteers throughout the community.
 The services did not require specialized skills nor would the services typically be purchased if they were not donated.
 Consequently, these contributed services have not been reflected in the Federation's financial statements.